In Red

 What corvid can recognize faces and hold grudges for upwards of seventeen years?

-“…is your sister available?”
+“…is your sister available?” the woman asked.

-“I just talked to her a few days ago,” Annabeth said.
-Her little sister, Bean, had been working on her PhD dissertation at Cornell’s School of Botany, but decided to go home on a whim, in spite of her smarts.
-“I have some research I need to do there.
-Besides, it has been too long since one of us visited Daddy,” Bean had said.
+“Is Bean okay?” she asked.
+Her little sister, Bean, had been working on her PhD at Cornell’s School of Botany, but decided to go home on a whim, in spite of her smarts.
+Bean had said, “I have some research I need to do there.
+Besides, it’s been too long since one of us visited Daddy.”
+Annabeth had been more than willing to let her take on that particularly arduous task.

+Typing on the other end of the line.
 “Leigh didn’t check the box to share medical information with you.
-She just listed this number as a backup contact to get in touch with her.”
+She listed this number as a backup contact to get in touch with her.”

 Worry percolated in Annabeth’s chest, forcing her heart to beat harder and her palms to get sweatier.
 She wiped her hands on her nylon running shorts.
 “Then why don’t you call her number?”

-That’s weird.
+Weird.
 Bean was always on her phone or at least had it nearby.

 Frustration mixed with worry.
 Annabeth’s stomach twisted.
 She stretched and massaged her neck—a useless attempt to release the building tension.
+Another chilly gust of wind blew a few of the leaves of the hedge and nearby rose bushes.
+A bud bobbed as if urging her on.
+She stared at it, focusing all of her attention on the conversation.

 Established in 1996, what laws prevent sensitive medical information from being shared without a patient’s consent?